aangwenyi/secsuite-production/README.md

 <p align="center">
 <img src="http://securitechsystems.ca/img/auto-discovery-network-install.png" title="Installation Diagram (Multi-Host)">
 </p>

+#### Webinspector
+- A lightweight Apache Log Monitoring system, with backups inserted into MySQL for further analysis.

 - Installation Scripts to aid the installation & configuration of local & remote hosts for all programs.